 $ curl smtp://mail.example.com --mail-from [email protected] --mail-rcpt [email protected] --upload-file email.txt

-Your email file would need to be formatted correctly.
+You need to format your email file correctly.
 Something like this:

 $ cat email.txt From: Web Administrator <[email protected]> To: John Doe <[email protected]> Subject: An example email Date: Sat, 7 Dec 2019 02:10:15 John, Hope you have a great weekend. -Admin

 As usual, more granular and specialized options can be found in the man page of cURL.

 cURL supports IMAP (and IMAPS) and POP3, you can use both of them to retrieve email messages from a mail server.

 Login using IMAP like this:

 This command will list available mailboxes, but not view any specific message.
 To do this, specify the UID of the message with the –X option.